waseemingly/tp/docs/UserGuide.md

 Example of usage: `find-project pr/JuiceApp`

-* Print projects with the name 2103T project.
+* Print projects with the name JuiceApp.

 When command succeeds, CLI shows: